apuunDTU/ECHO-Lab---test4/README.md

 This is the digital archive showcase all projects done at ECHO Lab.
 Each project is featured as a LAB note and includes a picture and a brief description of the project.
 Notes are meant to be short and concise, you can include links to documents or publications that are relevant to it.

-# What is the website structure and which folders do you upload the content?
+# What is the website structure, and which folders should you upload the content to?
 ```
 Echo Lab Website/
 ├── Assets/                  # Static assets (images, logos)